Skip navigation

 Pfeiffer syndrome

-Another "gain-of-function" mutation in the FGFR1 gene can cause Pfeiffer syndrome.
-This condition is characterized by premature fusion of certain bones in the skull (craniosynostosis), which leads to a misshapen head and distinctive facial features.
+Other "gain-of-function" variants in the FGFR1 gene can cause Pfeiffer syndrome.
+This condition is characterized by craniosynostosis, which leads to a misshapen head and distinctive facial features.
 Affected individuals also have hand and foot abnormalities.
-The FGFR1 gene mutation that causes this condition changes a single amino acid in the FGFR1 protein; the amino acid proline is replaced with the amino acid arginine at protein position 252 (written as Pro252Arg or P252R).
-The altered FGFR1 protein appears to cause prolonged signaling, which promotes early fusion of the skull bones and affects the development of bones in the hands and feet.
+The FGFR1 gene variants that cause this condition change single amino acids in the FGFR1 protein.
+The altered FGFR1 protein appears to prolong signaling, which promotes early fusion of the skull bones and affects the development of bones in the hands and feet.

 More About This Health Condition